Hedge Fund Careers

 Unlike most investment banks, the roles of the hedge fund employees are not the same from one hedge fund to another.
 At an investment bank, someone starting as a trader is likely to have a role similar to a counterpart at another investment bank.
 Yet traders at hedge funds are likely to have different responsibilities, which are usually determined by the size of the fund.

 At a smaller fund, the trader is more likely to be involved with the operations of the trade.
 In a larger hedge fund, there is likely to be a separate operations person or department to handle this area.
 So working at a hedge fund is not like working at an investment bank or a traditional mutual fund.
-Unlike these more structured organizations, the majority of hedge funds don’t have large human resource or marketing departments.
+Unlike these more structured organisations, the majority of hedge funds don't have large human resource or marketing departments.
 Therefore, this task is usually undertaken by the hedge fund management.
 Consequently, the manager may be extremely busy, while employees are expected to help with tasks as diverse as helping to interview new employees and assisting with the creation of marketing documents.